 Agency Legal Counsel, Assistant Attorney General, Assistant Corporation Counsel, Assistant Counsel, Associate Attorney, Attorney, Attorney At Law, Attorney General, Brief Writer, City Attorney

 The legal system can be confusing and overwhelming to most people.
-To help individuals and corporations understand and apply the law, attorneys (who are more commonly called lawyers) counsel clients about their legal rights and obligations, and suggest particular courses of action in both business a ...
+To help individuals and corporations understand and apply the law, attorneys (who are more commonly called lawyers) counsel clients about their legal rights and obligations, and suggest particular courses of action in both business and personal matters.